-This report further discusses key stakeholders' identification of project planning and design activities as the leading factor driving change orders.
-TAP International's analysis on this issue further identified that the decentralized design of Valley Water's change order management and administration process does not routinely prevent the occurrence of gaps in project planning and design activities or ensure uniform implementation of policies and procedures.
+Although the 32 change orders that we reviewed do not reflect the actual magnitude of changes occurring on projects, key stakeholders identified project planning and design activities as the leading factor driving change orders.
+TAP International's analysis on this issue further determined that the decentralized design of Valley Water's change order management and administration process does not routinely prevent the occurrence of gaps in project planning and design activities or ensure uniform implementation of change management policies and procedures.

-TAP International also found that when project and construction management is not outsourced, Valley Water delegates nearly all the responsibility for change order management and administration to individual employees for the purpose of providing flexibility to meet project schedules.
+TAP International also found that when project and construction management are performed internally, Valley Water delegates nearly all the responsibility for change order management and administration to individual employees to provide flexibility in meeting project schedules.
 These employees have varying levels of experience and knowledge in project management and execute other primary roles and responsibilities.
-With these conditions, key support structures are necessary to aid project and construction managers in carrying out change order management and administration.
+With this type of model, key support structures are necessary to aid project and construction managers in carrying out change order management and administration.

 TAP International determined that added support structures should include a separate advisory body to review and recommend the approval of change orders for large-scale projects.
-This body can include legal, procurement, capital construction subject matters experts, management, or elected officials to monitor progress, including reviewing and recommending change order approval/non-approval.
-A new Project Management Office (PMO) could also address the gaps with project management knowledge among existing staff assigned to serve as project and construction managers.
-A PMO could allow project and construction managers more time to ensure project delivery by assuming responsibility for change order negotiation, pricing analysis, ensuring uniform implementation of the Quality Environment Management System (QEMS), and better reporting.
-Without additional support structures and better implementation of change order management and administration, Valley Water can expect to experience a high volume of change orders and inconsistent management of these change orders on its capital construction projects.
+This body can include legal, procurement, capital construction experts, and management to monitor progress, including reviewing and recommending change order approval/non-approval.
+A new Resources Services Office (RSO) could also address the gaps with project and construction management knowledge among existing staff assigned to serve as managers.
+An RSO could allow project and construction managers more time to ensure project delivery by assuming responsibility for change order negotiation, pricing analysis, ensuring uniform implementation of the Quality Environment Management System (QEMS), and better reporting.
+Without additional support structures and better change order management and administration, Valley Water can expect to experience a high volume of change orders and inconsistent management of these change orders on large-scale capital construction projects.